henrikmidtiby/CDC/docs/source/contributing.rst

 Generating Documentation
 ------------------------

-To generate this dokumentaion, in the *docs* folder run:
+To generate this documentation, in the *docs* folder run:

 .. code-block:: shell

     make html

-This will generate html dokumentation in the *docs/build/html* folder.
+This will generate html documentation in the *docs/build/html* folder.